pic-ai-robotic-chemistry/FAMs-for-polymorphic-transformations/README.md

 pip install ./
 ```

-## ELoRA for fine-tune foundation models of MACE
+## ELoRA for fine-tuning foundation models of MACE
 Example mace_run_train invocation for fine-tuning a MACE foundation model using ELoRA.
 Flags below are the example you provided; adjust file paths and hyperparameters for your dataset.\
 ```bash
 mace_run_train \